We've got the deets on all things CCA-related in Singapore. Read on to find out more…

 1. Brownies

 Who danced around a toadstool singing cute songs as a child while dressed in a very brown uniform?
 Hands up!
-Kiddos in Singapore can kumbaya next to a campfire by joining the Brownies, aimed at girls aged nine to 12 years.
-Brownies are encouraged to explore the world around them, embrace independence and try out heaps of adventurous activities.
+Kiddos in Singapore can kumbaya next to a campfire by joining the Brownies, aimed at girls aged nine to 12.
+Brownies are encouraged to explore the world around them, embrace independence and try many adventurous activities.
 All while learning new skills and picking up lasting friendships along the way!
-We only wish that the brown bobble hat of our own childhood was still part of the get-up…
+We only wish that the brown bobble hat of our childhood was still part of the get-up…

 2. Girl Guides